gromacs/gromacs/docs/nblib/listed-data-format.rst

        // reduce thread output
    }

-GROMACS supports a lot of different listed interaction types, such as different types of bonds, angles and proper and improper dihedrals.
+|Gromacs| supports a lot of different listed interaction types, such as different
+types of bonds, angles and proper and improper dihedrals.
 These different types require different handling and finally the right force kernel chosen from a table of function pointers.